Other Names: American Ginseng, Panax Ginseng, San, Redberry, five fingers, man root, divine root, Root of life

 extended period it is used to increase mental and physical

-performance, Ginseng is medicinal and therapeutic for the whole
+performance, Ginseng is said to be therapeutic for the whole

 body.
-A very powerful medicinal herb, it both stimulates
+A very powerful herb, it both stimulates

 and relaxes the nervous system, encourages the secretion of